DaveBackus/Data_Bootcamp_Book/py-fun2.md

 ## Assignments and copies

 This is what programmers call a "[gotcha][8]," an unexpected or counterintuitive feature of a language.
 This one has gotten all of us at one time or other.
-It shows up in Numpy and Pandas, too.
+It shows up in the Pandas package, too.

 [8]: https://en.wikipedia.org/wiki/Gotcha_(programming)